After, I lie still and he presses

 of your ventricle open,

+then closed.
 A little Photoshop lasso

 crawls around the big TV